GiovanniBruno22/GiovanniBruno/README.md

 # 💪 About Me:

-My name is Giovanni, I am a software developer.
+I am a software developer.
 I love new challenges and I am eager to get involved in something new and learn.
 I always share my passion and knowledge with people around me.

 <br>